 Make backup plans if a driver can’t do their shift, for whatever reason, and have a roster of standby drivers to step in.

-Set rules for the group, by consensus.
+Set rules for the group by consensus.
 Agree on things like punctuality, seatbelts, eating or drinking in the car, music, and cellphone use.
 Put it down in writing.
-It’s always best if possible to decide rules in a face-to-face meeting, as a friendly tone often gets lost on WhatsApp and people are easily offended.
-If things do get messy, remind everybody in general terms on the club group, or the villains of the piece with a DM only if necessary.
+It’s always best if possible to decide rules in a face-to-face meeting, as a friendly tone often gets lost on WhatsApp, and people are easily offended.
+If things do get messy, remind everybody in general terms of the club group, or the villains of the piece, with a DM only if necessary.
 Keep it light and fun.

 If you do find that a member is a reckless driver, it may be necessary to diplomatically let them know their driving doesn’t fit with the group’s needs and exclude them.
 It’s worth getting a sense of your members before enrolling them, even if you need to ask around discreetly.